LumaGhost/cpp20_rust_examples/readme.md

 **setup**

-prerequisites: rust, cmake, meson, ninja, conan, pkg-config, a c++ compiler new enough to have support for concepts and std::numbers.
+prerequisites: rust, cmake, meson, ninja, conan >2.0, pkg-config, a c++ compiler new enough to have support for concepts and std::numbers.

+each workflow is tested on windows, linux, and mac.

 for more details on prerequisites feel free to check out our [setup examples](system_stuff/examples) or [CI configuration](system_stuff/ci), and for workflow/build commands refer to individual subprojects (or our github actions).